OG-Open-Source/GlocalText/README.md

       # ... other task settings
 ```

+### Provider Settings

+You can configure provider-specific settings under the `providers` key.
+For instance, for the `gemini` provider, you can specify the model and retry parameters.

+These settings offer fine-grained control over API interactions:

+-   `model`: Specifies the model to use (e.g., `"gemini-flash-lite-latest"`).
+-   `retry_attempts`: The number of times to retry a failed API call.
+-   `retry_delay`: The delay in seconds between retries.
+-   `retry_backoff_factor`: A multiplier to increase the delay between subsequent retries (e.g., a factor of `2` results in delays of 1s, 2s, 4s, ...).

+In addition to retry logic, GlocalText now includes a powerful **intelligent scheduling and batching system** to maximize throughput while respecting API rate limits.
+You can control this system using the following optional parameters:

+-   `rpm` (requests per minute): The maximum number of API requests allowed per minute.
+-   `tpm` (tokens per minute): The maximum number of tokens that can be processed per minute.
+-   `rpd` (requests per day): The maximum number of API requests allowed per day.
+-   `batch_size`: The number of texts to group into a single API call.

+GlocalText uses these values to automatically manage API calls, batching texts together and spacing out requests to avoid exceeding provider limits.
+This ensures high efficiency for large translation jobs.

+**Importantly**, all of these parameters, including the new scheduling options and the existing `model` and retry settings, are **optional**.
+If you do not provide any scheduling parameters, GlocalText will revert to its default behavior of submitting all texts in a single batch.
+If you only provide an `api_key`, GlocalText will use sensible defaults for all other settings (`model: "gemini-flash-lite-latest"`, `retry_attempts: 3`).

 ### API Key Configuration

 API keys are configured under the `providers` section.
 GlocalText follows a clear priority for API key resolution: